Terminal H2H

 Next steps

-- Obtain your client key and register your terminal devices
+- Provision credentials and register terminal devices

-- Configure terminal providers based on your hardware setup
+- Configure providers for your hardware footprint

 Ready to get started?
 Choose your platform above to begin the integration process.